Run Large Scale Jobs with EMR on EKS Spark Operator¶

 - m5.24xlarge & c5.metal

-- These instances maintain a more stable Driver/Total Pods ratio, typically below 12.6%.
+- These instances maintain a more stable Driver/Total Pods ratio, typically below 12.6%

-- They show consistent performance across key metrics such as submission rates, job concurrency, and latency.
+- They show consistent performance across key metrics such as submission rates, job concurrency, and latency

 Compared to larger instance types, medium-sized instances exhibit a better balance of efficiency and stability in this specific setup, suggesting they are well-suited for the current cluster configuration.

-3. Spark Operator Configuration best practice:¶
+3. Spark Operator Configuration Best Practices¶

 nodeSelector: